YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Implementing YAGO

 Parsing, analyzing, and transforming a KB of the size of Wikidata (766 GB as of April 2023) is no easy feat.
 We describe here the challenges we encountered when creating YAGO~4.5, and how we surmounted them, in the hope that this will be useful for other users of Wikidata and YAGO.

 \paragraph{Infrastructure.} The code of YAGO~4 was written in Rust.
-While this ensured high performance and compile-time flagging of code problems, it also provided a formidable hurdle to other project members (most notably the project leader), and we have therefore rewritten the code from scratch in Python.
+While this ensured high performance and compile-time flagging of code problems, it also complicated the maintenance of the project , and we have, therefore, rewritten the code from scratch in Python.
 The original YAGO~4 loaded the data into a RocksDB key-value store.
 This had the advantage that many costly operations (such as constraint checks) could be run directly on the data store.
 At the same time, loading the entire data into the data store and indexing it could easily take a day.
 The new system, therefore, stores all data (intermediate and final) in files on the hard drive, which has the advantage that intermediate results can be inspected and re-used.

 \paragraph{Data formats.} Wikidata exists in the ``full'' version and the ``truthy'' version\footnote{\url{https://www.wikidata.org/wiki/Wikidata:Database_download}}.
-While the truthy version is much smaller, we need the full version to extract time stamps for facts (a feature that YAGO had since Version~2~\cite{yago2}).
+While the truthy version is much smaller, we need the full version to extract time stamps for facts (a feature YAGO has had since Version~2~\cite{yago2}).
 One has the choice between the NT format (easier to parse) and the Turtle file (smaller by a factor of 2), and our choice falls on the latter.
-The file can be downloaded as BZ2 and as GZIP, and we strongly recommend the GZIP version.
+The file can be downloaded as BZ2 and GZIP, and we strongly recommend the GZIP version.
 First, the unpacking is much faster (in the order of hours instead of the order of days in our case).
 Second, BZ2 allows no way of seeing the compressed file size without unpacking it.
 Finally, GZIP files can be processed sequentially by Python without unpacking them.
 For parsing Wikidata, we experimented with \href{https://pypi.org/project/rdflib/}{RDFlib}.
 However, the library failed for certain characters in URIs, which caused an unrecoverable abortion in the middle of the parsing.
 Furthermore, the generation of URIs (expanding the prefixes) causes a large overhead.
 Therefore, we wrote our own Turtle parser and graph database, which, for our limited application, turned out to be rather simple (500 lines of code).
 These design choices mean that our code does not use any external libraries.